robotframework/SeleniumLibrary/issue_template.md

 ## Error messages and additional information

 If there is an error, run the test with `--loglevel trace` set from command line and copy paste the full stack trace to the issue.
-Use [Gist](https://gist.github.com/) for longer error messages.
+Use https://gist.github.com/ or similar service for anything that longer than few lines.

 Provide other details which might be useful for investigating the issue.
 Screenshots from application or from unexpected dialogues are example useful.
 Sometimes showing